Et-17/KOI_Documentation/KOI AI Camera.md

 ### Facial Detection

 If you don't need to know what face it is, but just where the face is, then you can use the offline facial detection system.
+When the system detects a face, it will draw a rectangle around the face on the screen.

 ### Image Classification